-NB: SDS sharing relationships do not provide any access to the underlying data.
+NB: This SDS sharing does not provide any access to the underlying substance data.

 The Base Licence applies to all companies using SharedSDS wherever they are in the supply and/or distribution chain.